Autoproof/cli/README.md

 jobs:
   autoproof:
     runs-on: ubuntu-latest
-    # NOTE: We recommend using the latest stable version of autoproof/cli instead of the latest
+    # NOTE: Instead of the "latest" tag, we recommend using the stable version tag of the autoproof/cli image
     # to have explicit control over updates (to avoid breaking backwards compatibility).
     container: ghcr.io/autoproof/cli:latest
     steps: